MartinQueval/HealthServ/README.md

 ## Windows
 ### Automatic program start
-For HealthServ to launch automatically, you need to add it to the Windows startup list.
+For ̀ HealthServ` to launch automatically, you need to add it to the `Windows startup list`.
 - First press **Win + R**
 - Then copy and paste this :
 ```sh